arun59ay/Student_Report/README.md

 Clone the repository.

-Install the dependencies using.
+Install the dependencies using:

 npm install

-Start the development server with.
+Start the development server with:

 npm start